-An airline-managed, ATC-coordinated BBFM solution has been independently proven to consistently reduce cost and flight time and improve system reliability by numerous independent studies.
+An airline-managed combination of the airline BBFM and BBFM Exchange solutions has been independently proven to consistently reduce cost and flight time and improve system reliability by numerous independent studies.

-BBFM is also the first critical step towards airline operational excellence.
-But to reach Operational Excellence, airlines/ATC must move beyond local optimization and independent action to a fully integrated, real-time, system-based solution, where airlines' assets, starting with the aircraft, are tactically driven to the most profitable solution in real time and coordinated with ATC.
+Further, airline BBFM also is the first critical step towards Airline Operational Excellence.
+But to reach Operational Excellence, airlines/ATC must move beyond local optimization and independent action to a fully integrated, real-time system-based solution, where all of the airline's assets, starting with the aircraft, are tactically driven to the most profitable "day of" solution in real time and coordinated with ATC.

-Working together, implementing the commercial off the shelf BBFM solution will reduce ATC airspace complexity/costs and move hundreds of millions of dollars to the airline industry's bottom line by rapidly increasing product quality and aircraft utilization while reducing scheduled block/gate time.
+Working together, implementing the commercial off the shelf airline BBFM and ANSP BBFM Exchange solutions will reduce ATC airspace complexity/costs and move hundreds of millions to the airline industry's bottom line by rapidly increasing product quality and aircraft utilization while reducing scheduled block/gate time.